wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 ## Data Quality

 The planning, implementation, and control of activities that apply quality management techniques to data, in order to assure it is fit for consumption and meets the needs of data consumers.

+### Business Drivers

+1. increase the value of organizational data and opportunities to use it
+1. reduce risk and cost associate with poor data quality
+1. improve organizational efficiency and productivity
+1. protect and enhance the organization's reputation

+### Business Drivers

+1. increase the value of data and opportunities to use it
+1. reduce risks and costs
+1. improve organizational efficiency and productivity
+1. protect and enhance the organizatino's reputation

 ### Goals